oddbird/oddleventy/content/workshops/cascading-layouts.md

     text: Documenting your education
     icon: icons/ribbon
 summary: |
-  CSS Layout techniques have come a long way since the early days of Responsive Design, but many websites are still using decade-old approaches that require more fragile code and more ongoing maintenance.
+  CSS layout techniques have come a long way since the early days of Responsive Design, but many websites are still using decade-old approaches that require more fragile code and more ongoing maintenance.
-  **Take your sites to the next level with this 3-day workshop on building more resilient and maintainable web layouts using modern CSS**.
+  **Take your sites to the next level with this 3-session workshop on building more resilient and maintainable web layouts using modern CSS**.
 ---